openradar/openradar.github.io/README.md

 ## Providing a useful software product?

 Have you developed a software for weather radar data processing?
 We invite you to share and advertise your solution here - as long as it's open source licensed!
-Just fork [this repo](https://github.com/openradar/openradar.github.io), add your product in `projects`-folder (use the [template.md](projects/template.txt)) and request the changes to be pulled.
+Just fork [this repo](https://github.com/openradar/openradar.github.io), add your product to [Affiliated Projects](pages/affiliated_projects.md) and request the changes to be pulled.

 ## Get more background...